 Answer: Some people believe Adam and Eve were just two representative people among many, but that is not what the Bible states.
 Scripture reveals only two people were specially and personally created by the hand of God.
 Additionally, evidence to support the fact that the Lord created only two original humans, and not a second Adam, can be found in the meaning of Eve's name.

 Eve's name in Genesis 3:20 is translated from the Hebrew word chavvah (Strong's #H2332) which literally means "life" or "living."
 Inserting the actual Hebrew meaning of her name into the verse in question, we get the following, "And Adam called his wife's name Life, because she was the mother of all living."

 Eve was named "life," or the mother of all living, because out of her would spring the entire (not just some of or most of) human race!
 Her name does not leave any room for human beings to be created or produced by any other woman or means.

-How big was Adam and Eve's immediate family?
+How big was our first parent's immediate family?
 The Bible only mentions, by name, three children produced by them.
 Cain was the firstborn child (Genesis 4:1) followed by Abel (verse 2).
 Seth came into the world sometime after Cain killed Abel, when Adam was one hundred and thirty years old (Genesis 4:25).
 Genesis 5 tells us that after Seth was born other children were brought into the world (Genesis 5:4).

 The first man lived a total of nine hundred and thirty years!
 It would be safe to assume that Eve lived at least as long, maybe even longer, than her husband.
-Even if we assume they only had three children in their first 130 years together, they had PLENTY of time after this to take full advantage of God's blessing and obey His command to procreate (Genesis 1:28).
+Even if we assume they only had three children in their first 130 years together, they had plenty of time after this to take full advantage of God's blessing and obey His command to procreate (Genesis 1:28).